Marketers are seeking ways to get more personal with their marketing efforts.

 That's why you need to test and see what works best for your audiences!

-One of the first things brands can do to fine-tune their personalization strategy is testing out different content.
+One of the first things brands can do to fine-tune their personalization strategy is to test out different content.

 Content analytics is a great way for brands and marketers alike because no matter what, they provide insight into which types of media work best with certain audiences while also giving insights on where more targeted messaging would help most!